aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 ![alt text](Images/Documentation/Design.Campaign.001/map.concept.004.png "'Map Concept Art 001' by 'aaduggan' copyright 2018")

 Harvest-able Asteroids:
-* Asteroids large enough for the Harvesters to collect meaningful amount of water.
-These objects show up infrequently but when do offer an opportunity for a huge corporate payout.
+* Asteroids large enough for the Harvesters to collect meaningful amount of resources.
+These objects are static and offer an opportunity for a huge corporate payouts.

 Home Ships:
 * Each team has a home ship that is located on opposing ends of the game area